clementfarabet/ipam-tutorials/py_tutorials/README.md

 relatively stand-alone documents, and you are encouraged to come back to them and work through them at your own pace.

+In the interest of keeping memory usage under control you should make sure to *shut down* the notebooks that you are not using by pressing that notebook's "Shutdown" button on the "IPython Dashboard".

+## Updating and Sychronizing your files with `git`

+While you work in the IPython notebooks, you might want to *save* your changes so that they will still be there after you log out.

-If make changes to the notebooks for whatever reason, we will update the central github repository, and you will have the *choice* of whether you want to use the new versions or not.
+If we make changes to the notebooks, we will update the central github repository, and you will have the *choice* of whether you want to use the new versions or not.
 If you want to use the new versions type: